 The purpose of preserving natural vegetation is to reduce erosion wherever practicable.
 Limiting site disturbance is the single most effective method for reducing erosion.
 For example, conifers can hold up to about 50 percent of all rain that falls during a storm.
-Up to 20-30 percent of this rain may never reach the ground but is taken up by the tree or evaporates.
+Up to 20 to 30 percent of this rain may never reach the ground but is taken up by the tree or evaporates.
 Another benefit is that the rain held in the tree can be released slowly to the ground after the storm.

-Natural vegetation should be preserved on steep slopes, near perennial and intermittent watercourses or swales, and on building sites in wooded areas.
+- Natural vegetation should be preserved on steep slopes, near perennial and intermittent watercourses or swales, and on building sites in wooded areas. - As required by the county or other agencies.